SusheelKumar173/ETG-_InventoryManagementSystem/README.md

 # Tools used:

 <b>Google Colab</b>
-          - Colab notebooks are Jupyter notebooks that run in the cloud and are highly integrated with Google Drive, making them easy to set up, access, and share
+          - Colab notebooks are Jupyter notebooks that run in the cloud and are highly integrated with Google Drive, making them easy to set up, access, and share.

+Thank You.!!